Does Landscaping Increase Your Property Value?

 Bigger houses and gardens need bigger interventions

-If you are looking to sell a larger property with a bigger garden, then your investment in landscaping should be commensurately greater.
+If you are looking to sell a larger property with a bigger garden, as noted in myHomeSpot article, your investment in landscaping should be commensurately greater.
 You can consider spending up to 10% of the value of the home on landscaping, and you will still see a larger return on your investment than you would achieve with a smaller outlay.
 The fact of the matter is that with a larger garden, a more expansive job of landscaping is going to be necessary if you want to make any visual impact on the exterior of your property.
 You do not want to invest in improving your garden and then see that its impact has been blunted due to the garden’s large size.